Kotlin/kotlin-jupyter/README.md

 If you use Jupyter Notebook as Jupyter client, you will also see that compilation errors and warnings are underlined in red and in yellow correspondingly.
 This is achieved by kernel-level extension of Jupyter notebook which sends error-analysis requests to kernel and renders their results.
 If you hover the cursor over underlined text, you will get an error message which can help you to fix the error.
-Note that for now these inspections are false-positive for kernel magics (such as `%use`), please don't mind it.

 ## Debugging